This article has links to products and services we love, which we may make commission from.

 - Pod Times Square: Affordable, cool, excellent location on West 42nd Street which is a 9-minute walk to Times Square.

-- Moxy Hotel: Gemma and Craig use the modern yet budget-friendly Moxy chain often.
+- Moxy Hotel: Modern yet budget-friendly Moxy chain often.

 - Pod Brooklyn: Want to be where the hip kids are?
 Pod is also based in Williamsburg.